A Vata-Balancing Approach to Fitness

-The muscular system is inherently active during exercise and requires proper rest and recovery in order to maintain optimal health and integrity.
-You might consider offering your muscles a little extra care with regular massage, steam baths, Epsom salt baths, or with the application of soothing balms.
+The muscular system is inherently active during exercise and requires proper rest and recovery to maintain optimal health and integrity.
+You might consider offering your muscles a little extra care with regular massage, steam baths, Epsom salt baths, or with the application of soothing topical rubs like Muscle Balm.

 Quiet Your Mind

 Anything you can do to settle the mind helps to balance vata.
 Consider lying in Savasana for a few minutes each day, committing to a few minutes of So-Hum Meditation, or practicing pranayama (yogic breathing exercises) daily.
 In particular, consider working with Full Yogic Breath, Nadi Shodhana (Alternate Nostril Breathing), or Bhramari Pranayama (Humming Bee Breath).

 At the end of the day, Ayurveda is a tradition that encourages each of us to embrace our uniqueness.
 Your path toward balance should be appropriately tailored for what you need, who you are, and also what will work best for you.

 Exercise is simply another area of our lives where we can use the wisdom of Ayurveda to support our overall health and well-being.
 If like increases like and opposites balance, there are countless ways to introduce balancing energies into our fitness routines (and our lives).